rabarbar15/bookstore-app/README.md

 I plan to expand it by adding a backend server to handle various functionalities such as user authentication, storing user data, managing inventory, and processing orders.

 ## Features
 * **Browse Books**: Users can browse the available list of books in the store.
-Each book is presented with its title, author, description, and price.
+Each book is presented with its title, author and price.
 * **Add to Cart**: Users can add selected books to their shopping cart.
 They can also increase or decrease the quantity of book copies in the cart.
 * **Order**: After adding books to the cart, users can proceed to the ordering process.
 They can view a summary of the order and enter their contact information in a form.